onap/policy-parent/docs/architecture/architecture.rst

 and tool chain for implementing implementations of policy types is specific to the technology of the PDP on which the implementation will run.

+In the *xacml-pdp* and *drools-pdp*, an *application* is written for a given category of policy types.
+Such an application may have logic written in Java or another programming language, and may have additional artifacts such as scripts and SQL queries.
+The *application* unmarshals and marshals events going into and out of policies as well as handling the sequencing of events for interactions of the policies with other components in ONAP.
+For example, *drools-applications* handles the interactions for operational policies running in the drools PDP.
+In the *apex-pdp*, all unmarshaling, marshaling, and component interactions are captured in the state machine, logic, and configuraiton of the policy, a Java application is not used.

 *PolicyDevelopment* provides the RESTful :ref:`Policy Design API <design-label>`, which allows other components to query policy types, Those components can then create policies that specify values for the properties, triggers, and targets specified in a policy type.
 This API is used by components such as *CLAMP* and *PolicyDistribution* to create policies